Finish for stainless steel to prevent galvanic action with aluminum

 March 29, 2010

-Loctite 243 on the 18-8 screw threads it will stop some local corrosion as well be sure to use a Magnesium anode that has a proper electrical connection to the alum. housing.
+or Loctite 243 on the 18-8 screw threads it will stop some local corrosion as well be sure to use a Magnesium anode that has a proper electrical connection to the aluminum housing.

 - Falmouth , Massachusetts